 Inflation Rate in Spain averaged 6.46 percent from 1955 until 2021, reaching an all time high of 28.43 percent in August of 1977 and a record low of -1.37 percent in July of 2009.
 This page provides the latest reported value for - Spain Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Spain Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.

-Inflation Rate in Spain is expected to be 0.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Spain to stand at 1.10 in 12 months time.
-In the long-term, the Spain Inflation Rate is projected to trend around 1.40 percent in 2020, according to our econometric models.
+Inflation Rate in Spain is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Spain to stand at 1.20 in 12 months time.
+In the long-term, the Spain Inflation Rate is projected to trend around 1.10 percent in 2022 and 1.70 percent in 2023, according to our econometric models.